pulkitjain1004/autoRL/readme.md

 2) Generating features for those pairs.
 3) Running either svm or random forests for prediction.

-For detailed description on how to build parameters/features and overview of the project please refer to the Record_Linkage.pptx file.
+For detailed description on how to build parameters/features and an overview of the project please refer to the Record_Linkage.pptx file.
 Other than the code, relevant research papers, log of activities, NC State voter database and results are also present in sub-directories.

 Note: At the end of each script, output is saved in a csv format.
 This csv file is read in the next script.